 - Films may be no more than 10 minutes in length including credits.

 - Use of sound or video clips from other films, television shows, music videos, etc. within your submitted work is not permitted unless those clips are in the public domain or you have received written permission from the copyright holder.
+This includes the use of trademarked products or characters.

 - The Kent County Teen Film Festival requires all filmmakers to obtain permission to use copyrighted music in their films.
 Filmmakers can also use their own original music.
 Additionally, copyright-free, public domain, trade-friendly or creative commons copyright music can be used.
-For suggestions of places to find such music, please refer to the Copyrighted Music section at the bottom of this page.

 - Each filmmaker may submit up to, and no more than, two films.